GT-rc/HealthAndLogCheck/README.md

 *Other Notes*
 I have moved most of the comments out of the code and into this documentation, with a few exceptions.
+I have replaced all real data with 'X's to mask non-public information.

 Options for next steps:
 - Add JS to make sections collapsible